 Right at the start of all this nonsense, back in 1968, Hargis called the peace sign "the broken cross".
 Funnily enough no-one who talks about the broken cross ever mentions the fact that Koch did indeed include a symbol called "The broken, or chevron Cross" in his book (above).
-You might have thought that Jensen, Gumaer and their followers would have something to say about that, but they don't, and even though they combed through The Book of Signs to confirm their theories about the peace sign they passed over the broken cross in silence.
+You might have thought that Hargis, Jensen and Gumaer would have something to say about that, but they don't, and even though they combed through The Book of Signs to confirm their theories about the peace sign they passed over the broken cross in silence.
 While the witch's foot has been reproduced thousands of times, Koch's broken cross has been totally ignored and you will search in vain for any reference to it outside The Book of Signs.
 Why might that be?
 The reason is obvious: the broken cross looks a lot like the Christian cross and nothing like the peace sign.

 To back up his ideas about the crow's foot, the witch's foot and the broken cross, Gumaer refers his readers to several learned volumes.
 "Confirmation of this appears in such rare but authoritative volumes as the Grimorium Verum," he says, "the Grand Grimoire and in a number of manuscripts attributed to Pope Honorius, a sorcerer of some reputation in the Middle Ages.
 Scholars seeking further verification should look to Sword of Moses … the Clavicule of Solomon and the Malleus Maleficarum … ."
 All very impressive.
-But the use of these obscure titles that hardly anyone has ever heard of and which in 1970 were almost impossible to track down, are obviously intended to impress.
-This is called "proof by intimidation".
-The reader thinks Gumaer is very clever and can't argue with him Now all these books are online and we can see for ourselves that they say nothing about the peace sign or the witch's foot.
+But the use of these obscure titles that hardly anyone has ever heard of and which in 1970 were almost impossible to track down is what's called "proof by intimidation".
+The reader thinks Gumaer is very clever and can't argue with him Now all these books are online and we can see for ourselves that they say nothing whatever about the peace sign or the witch's foot.
 I've been through them and you can do so yourself.
 This is what I found.

 Grimorium Verum Written in the 18th-century.
 It contains characters representing demons or spirits and characters for conjuration but nothing like the crow's foot/witch's foot.